Fraud Monitoring vs. Transaction Monitoring - Key Distinctions to Know for the New Nacha Rule

 Why Now, Who Cares?

 The answer is straightforward: because fraud has changed, and the rules must follow.
 Credit-Push Fraud attacks take advantage of operational gaps at the business customer level.
-Nacha’s rule closes some of those gaps by ensuring that everyone—banks, customers, and service providers—is actively monitoring for fraud.
+Nacha’s rule closes some of those gaps by ensuring that all non-consumers upstream of the ACH Operator are actively monitoring for fraud.

-For banks, this means moving beyond minimum compliance toward proactive oversight of customer operations.
+For FIs, this means moving beyond minimum compliance toward proactive oversight of customer operations.
 Tools like automated compliance self-assessments, remote customer risk scoring, and self-guided fraud monitoring programs are becoming essential.

 This isn’t just about checking a regulatory box.
 It’s about protecting the integrity of the ACH Network, safeguarding customer trust, and reducing systemic fraud risk.